-- 2 OFFICER RESPONSIBILITIES - 2.1.
+- 2.1.
 These CSOs must be strictly complied with; they are the Council's minimum requirements.
 A more thorough procedure may be appropriate for a particular contract.
 For example, rather than seeking a quotation a more formal tendering process may be applicable (as set out in CSO 12.3 and table 12.3).
 Equally, it may not always be appropriate to make use of an exemption under the following section (CSO 3), even if one might apply or be granted. - 2.2.
 General responsibilities of Chief Officers (Executive Directors): The Chief Officer has responsibility for all contracts tendered and let by their Department.
-He/she is accountable to the Cabinet for the performance of his/her duties in relation to contract letting and management, which are: - (a) to ensure compliance with English and EU legislation and Council Policy: - (b) to ensure value for money in all procurement matters; - (c) to ensure compliance with these CSOs Financial Regulations and the Purchasing Guides - (d) to maintain a departmental scheme of delegation;
+He/she is accountable to the Cabinet for the performance of his/her duties in relation to contract letting and management, which are: - (a) to ensure compliance with English and EU legislation and Council Policy; - (b) to ensure value for money in all procurement matters; - (c) to ensure compliance with these CSOs Financial Regulations and the Purchasing Guides - (d) to maintain a departmental scheme of delegation; - (e) to ensure that all relevant staff are familiar with the provisions of these CSOs, Financial Regulations and the Purchasing Guides and that they receive adequate training on their operation; - (f) to ensure compliance with any guidelines issued in respect of these CSOs;